Welcome to Your Guitar Journey

 Learning Tip

 Start with the easiest chords first: A and E. These two chords alone will let you play your first song!
 Once you're comfortable with these, gradually add the others.
+My Your First Guitar Chords Guide walks you through this exact progression with interactive diagrams and transition tips.

-Your First Songs
+Your First Guitar Chords

 Learning songs is the most enjoyable way to practice your chords.
 Here's your progression of first songs, carefully chosen to build your skills step by step: